Fit for a King (band): Solid State Records (2012–present)

 On August 25, the band teased on their social media accounts that the fourth and final single titled "Annihilation" would be released on August 28.
 On that day, three weeks before the album release, the band released the single.
 On September 18, the day of the album release, the band released a music video for the title track.
 On April 9, 2021, the band unveiled another new version of their recent tracks with Silent Planet.
 On July 16, they dropped a new collaboration EP, Guardians of the Path, with August Burns Red.
 On December 3, it was announced that founding drummer Jared Easterling had departed the band to play in Koe Wetzel's backing band.
 Later, it was announced that Trey Celaya of Invent Animate was the band's new drummer.

 On June 23, 2022, Fit for a King released the single "Reaper" along with an accompanying music video.
 On August 10, the band unveiled another single called "End (The Other Side)" and its corresponding music video.
 They announced that their seventh studio album, The Hell We Create, would be released on October 28, 2022, while also revealed the album cover and the track list.
 On September 8, the third single "Falling Through the Sky" was published along with a music video.
 On October 13, two weeks before the album release, the band released the fourth and final single "Times Like This" featuring Jonathan Vigil of The Ghost Inside.
+On September 27, 2023, the band announced that they would be slowing down album releases, citing a focus on making "intentional albums".

+On January 12, 2024, Fit for a King surprise released the brand new single "Keeping Secrets" along with a music video.
+On July 26th, 2024, the band released another single, "Technium", alongside an accompanying music video, featuring Landon Tewers of The Plot in You.
+Later, on November 22nd, 2024, the band revealed via posts that they were working on their next album with producer Daniel Braunstein and Josh Gilbert, and that the album would have 13 songs and release sometime in 2025.
+On May 30th, 2025, the band released another single, "Lonely God", along with the official announcement of the album of the same name, scheduled for release on August 1st, 2025.
+On June 27th, the fourth single for the album, "Begin the Sacrifice", was released with an accompanying music video.
+On July 18th, the fifth and final single for the album, "Witness the End", was released.
+In an interview with Valentino Petrarca from The Aquarian, the band confirmed Lonely God is their first album with completely hand-drawn artwork.